Contains the active ingredient pravastatin (as pravastatin sodium)

 The recommended dose for heterozygous familial hypercholesterolaemia is 20 mg once daily for children 8-13 years of age and 40 mg once daily for adolescents 14-18 years of age.

 Swallow the tablets whole with a glass of water.

 When to take it

-Take your medicine once a day, in the evening before bed-time.
+Take your medicine at about the same time each day, usually in the evening before bed-time.